 With federated identity management, institutions join together in a group—a federation—and agree to trust each other's identity credentials for logging in to websites.
 U-M is a member of the InCommon Federation.
 For details about U-M's membership, see InCommon U-M Participant Operating Principles (POP).

 People at U-M can use their uniqname and UMICH (Level-1) password to connect to Shibboleth-protected resources at other InCommon institutions.
-People at other InCommon-member institutions can use their institution's login credentials for logging into authorized U-M services that use Shiboleth.
+People at other InCommon-member institutions can use their institution's login credentials for logging into authorized U-M services that use Shibboleth.
 It's kind of like when banks allow you to use your ATM card at the ATM of a bank where you don't have an account.

 Here's how it works: